jiteshsojitra/appveyor-desktop/README.md

 ```

 ## Instructions:
-Pre-requisite to run the ZimbraX Desktop tests on a local machine (Windows/Mac):
+Pre-requisite to run the ZimbraX Desktop app tests on a local machine (Windows/Mac):

 1. ZimbraX desktop app is installed on the machine.
 2. S/MIME feature should be enabled for respective user accounts.